redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 $ docker login
 ```

+In order for `odo deploy` to push your image, your container registry needs to be accessible.

-**NOTE:** If you are running Apple Silicon (M1), you must set your Docker build platform to the cluster you are deploying to.
+**NOTE for MacOS:** If you are running Apple Silicon (M1/M2), you must set your Docker build platform to the cluster you are deploying to.

 For example, if you are deploying to `linux/amd64`: